CityOfNewYork/ACCESS-NYC/README.md

 ### Installer Paths

-Composer will install packages in one of three directory locations in the site depending on the type of package it is.
+Composer will install packages in one of three directory locations on the site depending on the type of package it is.

 * **/vendor** - By default, Composer will install packages here.
-These may include helper libraries or SDKs used for php programming.
+These may include helper libraries or SDKs used for PHP programming.

-Packages have the [Composer Library Installer](https://github.com/composer/installers) included as a dependency are able to reroute their installation to directories alternative to the **./vendor** directory.
-This is to support different php based application frameworks.
-For WordPress, there are four possible directories ([see the Composer Library Installer documentation for details](https://github.com/composer/installers#current-supported-package-types)), however, for the purposes of this site most packages are installed the two following directories:
+Packages that have the [Composer Library Installer](https://github.com/composer/installers) included as a dependency can reroute their installation to directories alternative to the **./vendor** directory.
+This is to support different PHP-based application frameworks.
+For WordPress, there are four possible directories ([see the Composer Library Installer documentation for details](https://github.com/composer/installers#current-supported-package-types)), however, for this site, most packages are installed the two following directories:

 * **/wp-content/plugins** - Packages that are WordPress plugins are installed in the WordPress plugin directory.
 * **/wp-content/mu-plugins** - Packages that are Must Use WordPress plugins are installed in the Must Use plugin directory.

 ### /vendor and git

-Normally, **/vendor** packages wouldn't be checked in to version control.
+Normally, **/vendor** packages wouldn't be checked into version control.
 They are installed on the server level in each environment.
 However, this site is deployed to WP Engine which does not support Composer so the packages need to be checked in and deployed to the site using git.
 By default **/vendor** packages are not tracked by the repository.
 If a composer package is required by production it needs to be included in the repository so it can be deployed to WP Engine.
 The [**.gitignore**](.gitignore) manually includes tracked repositories using the `!` prefix.
 This does not apply to WordPress plugins.

 ```
 # Composer #